-The site is without notation on the County Development Plan and in an area referred to in the County Structure Plan and the deposited Dacorum District Plan wherein permission will only be given for use of land, the construction of new buildings, changes of use or extension of existing buildings for agricultural or other essential purposes appropriate to a rural area or small scale facilities for participatory sport or recreation.
+The site is without notation on the Approved County Development Plan and in an area referred to as being within the extension of the Metropolitan Green Belt on the County Structure Plan (1979) and deposited Dacorum District Plan wherein permission will only be given for use of land, the construction of new buildings, changes of use or extension of existing buildings for agricultural or other essential purposes appropriate to a rural area or small scale facilities for participatory sport or recreation.
 No such need has been proven and the proposed development is unacceptable in the terms of this policy.